Practical Driving Test

 Once you have passed your theory test you will be able to begin preparing for your Practical Test.
 You should now be ready to being practicing for your practical test, the best way to do this is to have mock tests.
 These will allow you to identify the areas of your driving you should work on before you take your test.
 If you are practising with friends or family, it is important to make sure you are covered on their car insurance policy.

 Before you start the driving ability part of your test, you’ll have an eyesight check, you will have to read a number plate from a distance of:

 - 20 metres for vehicles with a new-style number plate

 - 20.5 metres for vehicles with an old-style number plate

-You will then be asked 2 vehicle safety questions (Show Me Tell Me).
+You will then be asked 1 vehicle safety questions at the start and 1 vehicle question on the move (Show Me Tell Me).

 The driving part of your test will last about 40 minutes.
-During this time you will have around 10 minutes of independent driving.
+During this time you will have around 20 minutes of independent driving following a Sat Nav or following Traffic Signs (1 in 5 test’s will get following Traffic signs).
 This is to assess your ability to drive safely while making decisions on your own.
 Throughout the test your examiner will be looking for an overall safe standard of driving.
-The examiner will give you directions that you should follow.
+The examiner will give you Traffic signs that you should follow.
 You will drive in various road and traffic conditions.
 You should drive in the way your instructor has trained you.
 It should include:

 - normal stops

 - an angle start (pulling out from behind a parked vehicle)